Graduation Day Excitement

 Answer the following questions

-How did the students describe the ceremony?
+How did the students celebrate after the ceremony?

 Read the transcript if needed